wjh18/hugo-liftoff/README.md

 ## Custom Avatar Image and Favicon

-To add a custom avatar image, add your image to `{your-project}/static/img/` with the `avatar` config param set to the filename.
+To add a custom avatar image, add your image to `{your-project}/static/img/` with the `avatar` param in `config.toml` set to the filename.

-To add a facivon, set `favicon` to `true` in your config params and add your icon files to `{your-project}/static/`
+To add a facivon, set `favicon` to `true` in your `config.toml` params and add your icon files to `{your-project}/static/`

 ## Global site config

-Please see the example `config.toml` in `{your-project}/themes/hugo-liftoff/exampleSite` for all other config options.
+Please see the example `config.toml` in `{your-project}/themes/hugo-liftoff/exampleSite/` for all other config options.
 This README will be updated in the future with more detailed info on each setting.

 For now, you can get an idea of the available customizations by referencing the config file and feature list.